 MEET OUR PROJECT CO-DIRECTORS & LIAISONS

-Meaghan (Principal Investigator) is an Associate Professor in the Anthropology Program at Athabasca University (AU) in Canada.
-She is also an Adjunct Associate Professor in the Department of Anthropology & Archaeology at the University of Calgary and a Visiting Researcher at Northwestern Polytechnic.
-She received her Ph.D. in Archaeology from the University of Calgary in 2013 and has been doing archaeology in Belize since 1999.
+Meaghan is an Associate Professor in the Anthropology Program at Athabasca University (AU) in Canada.
+She is also Adjunct Associate Professor in the Department of Anthropology & Archaeology at the University of Calgary.
+She received her Ph.D. in Archaeology from the University of Calgary in 2013 and has been involved in archaeological research in Belize since 1999.
 Meaghan’s research focuses on the built environment and production studies of material culture in Mesoamerica.
 She investigates how individuals, households, and communities negotiated their positions in locally and regionally defined socio-political and economic institutions.
-She also studies the impact of such negotiations on the overall processes of ancient settlement and urban/urban-like development.
+She also studies the impact of such negotiations on the overall ancient settlement processes and urban/urban-like development.
 Visit Meaghan’s AU profile to learn more.

 Jill completed her Ph.D. in Archaeology from the University of New Mexico (2019).
-Her dissertation addressed learning networks and communities of practice among Late Classic, non-elite Maya potters at Baking Pot and Uxbenká, Belize.
 Her research interests include ceramic typological analysis, ceramic technology, domestic craft production, regional interaction networks and economic systems, intracommunity household organization, thin section petrography, Scanning Electron Microscopy (SEM), Electron Probe Microanalysis (EPMA), sedimentary geology, and ancient Maya acquisition, manipulation, and use of clay and rock resources for ceramic production.
-In addition to her position with SCRAP, she continues to conduct research on ceramic technology with the Belize Valley Archaeological Reconnaissance (BVAR) project.
+She joined SCRAP in 2016 as a consultant, then lab director in 2019, and is now an Associate Investigator.

 Mr. Higinio Chiac Sr. (Community Liaison/Foreman)

-Mr. Chiac, a resident of Maya Mopan Village, has worked with the SCRAP project from the beginning, serving as our community liaison.
-He now works with us as our foreman in the field.
+Mr. Chiac is a respected resident of Maya Mopan Village in the Stann Creek District, having served in various leadership positions over the years.
+He has worked with the SCRAP project from the beginning, serving as our community liaison.
+He now works with us as our foreman in the field as well.

 Mr. Matt Longstaffe (Field Director & Senior Field Supervisor)